Data Processing Schedule

 "Security Breach" means any breach of technical and organisational security measures leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Processor Data;

 "Services" means all services provided under the relevant Contract;

 "Standard Contractual Clauses" means: (i) where the EU GDPR applies, the EU SCCs; and (ii) where the UK GDPR applies, the UK Addendum;

 "Sub-processor" shall mean any data processor engaged by Sensat to assist in the processing of Processor Data in connection with the Services;

-“UK Privacy Law” means the General Data Protection Regulation (Regulation EU 2016/679) as incorporated into the laws of the United Kingdom and amended by the European Union Withdrawal Act 2018 (as amended), including in each case (for the avoidance of doubt) any subordinate laws or regulations relevant to privacy or data protection;
+"UK Privacy Law" means the General Data Protection Regulation (Regulation EU 2016/679) as incorporated into the laws of the United Kingdom and amended by the European Union Withdrawal Act 2018 (as amended), including in each case (for the avoidance of doubt) any subordinate laws or regulations relevant to privacy or data protection; and

 the terms "data controller", "data processor", and "processing" shall have the meanings given in UK Privacy Law or EU Privacy Law (as applicable) or, if any other Data Privacy Laws instead apply to the processing of the Processor Data, shall refer to the closest analogous terms that apply under such other Data Privacy Laws.